canewsin/zerunet/README.md

       - [ ] Don't allow editing of files unless permission is given
   - [ ] API/WebSocket
     - [x] WebSocket endpoint
+    - [ ] Websockets can listen to changes on specific site
+    - [ ] Websockets can listen to changes to any site
     - [ ] Implement wrapper actions
     - [ ] Core API
 - [ ] Peer connectivity